-Our Supervisory Board determines the compensation of the sole member of our Managing Board, within the scope of the compensation policy adopted by our general meeting of shareholders upon the proposal of our Supervisory Board.
-Our Supervisory Board will submit for approval by the general meeting of shareholders a proposal regarding the compensation in the form of shares or rights to acquire shares.
+Our Supervisory Board determines the compensation of the sole member of our Managing Board, within the scope of the compensation policy adopted by our annual shareholders meeting upon the proposal of our Supervisory Board.
+Our Supervisory Board will submit for approval by the annual shareholders meeting a proposal regarding the compensation in the form of shares or rights to acquire shares.
 This proposal sets forth at least how many shares or rights to acquire shares may be awarded to our Managing Board and which criteria apply to an award or a modification.